-There is a chance that you may be randomly selected in this study.
+One participant in this study will be randomly selected.
 If you are randomly selected, your choice on one randomly selected question on one randomly selected decision screen will be implemented.
 This means that if you are randomly selected, one of your choices will have real consequences.
 If the selected question involves a payment to you, then we will pay out the bonus to you and to the other person.
 If the selected question involves a payment to two other persons, then we will pay out the bonus to these two other persons.
 The final bonus will be transferred at the end of the study.
 If you are among the winners, we will contact you in a few months and pay out your bonus via prolific.